 Recent attention has focused on the weight and nutritional status of American children, including their vegetable intake.
 A 2011 analysis of national survey data for youth (4-18) evaluated how eating potatoes (baked, roasted or boiled) affected nutrient intake and weight.
 There was no significant difference in BMI (body mass index) between those who ate potatoes and those who did not.
 However, children’s meals with potatoes did have higher amounts of vitamin C, potassium and fiber per 1000 calories than meals that did not.
 There was no evidence that potatoes displaced other vegetables in school lunches.

-Research documented by the USPB highlights the role of the resistant starch in potatoes.
-It shows that resistant starch is the starch that is "resistant" to enzymatic digestion in the small intestine.
+Research documented by Potatoes USA highlights the role of the resistant starch in potatoes.
+It shows that resistant starch is the starch that is “resistant” to enzymatic digestion in the small intestine.
 Resistant starch is found naturally in foods such as legumes, bananas, (especially under-ripe, slightly green bananas), potatoes and other unprocessed whole grains.
 According to one study, the physiological effects and potential health benefits of resistant starch have been examined in animals and humans for over 30 years.
-Resistant starch appears to exert benefical effects in the colon as well as the body as a whole.
-Health benefits in the colon include enhanced laxation, extensive fermentation, the production of important short chain fatty acids and increased synthesis of a variety of good bacteria.
+Resistant starch appears to exert beneficial effects in the colon as well as the body as a whole.
+Health benefits in the colon include enhanced laxation, extensive fermentation, production of important short chain fatty acids, and increased synthesis of a variety of good bacteria.

 The amount of resistant starch found in potatoes is highly dependent upon their processing and preparations methods.
 However; even processed potatoes (i.e. potato flakes) appear to retain a significant amount of resistant starch.

-Potatoes are an excellent source of vitamin C and a good source of potassium, one of the key nutrients that Americans need more of.
-They also have moderate amounts of high quality protein and of fiber - with no fat, cholesterol or sodium.
-In addition, researchers and national health organizations agree that potatoes can fit into a healthy eating style at all ages and for people with diabetes.
+Potatoes are an excellent source of vitamin C and potassium.
+Potassium is one of the key nutrients that Americans need more of.
+They also have moderate amounts of high quality protein and of fiber – with no fat, cholesterol or sodium.
+In addition, researchers and national health organizations agree that potatoes can fit into a healthy eating style at all ages.